Week 9: New Money in Practice

 We’re wrapping up our Fall Cohort’s Community Calls as we let YOU take over the program in November through peer projects, theme-based learning deep dives, and the skill sessions you choose the topics for.
 To prepare you for the self-organizing, we invite you into a space to explore stories of impact from the bottom up.
 How does impact investing look and feel like if it’s about our own money and making a difference in our own local communities?
 What role will you play in your impact journey?
 We’ll also take some time to look back at all you’ve done in these past two months, plus what you’ll do over the next two months.

 🙋♂️ Felipe de Brito e Cunha will dive further into these aspects in a skill session on community & impact.
 He will help us understand how impact investing can be a tool in impact creation in our local context.
 Felipe, through his experience and research, will share about translocal grassroots initiatives, the conditions they face, and mechanisms being created to overcome barriers to their success.
 This trans-local exploration will zoom in on examples like energy communities and advocacy groups across Europe and beyond working to create impact.
-Check out Felipe’s profile for more info on his research.
+Check out Felipearrow-up-right’s profile for more info on his research.

 Philanthropy, fund design and catalytic capital will be the themes of our second skill session. 🧓Jeff Rosen from Tufts University will host us for a workshop on Philanthropy and its Role in Catalytic Capital.
 Come prepared for an interactive session on fund design and overview of catalytic capital.
 You’ll get hands-on exposure to the challenges impact first investments face which are designed to build the marketplace.

 And there’s another great partner opportunity coming up this week.
 You can join Scholars of Finance for a Resume, Networking, Interview Workshop on Monday and a Young Professionals Panel on Thursday.
-Check out furher details for both on our Fall Events page.
+Check out furher details for both on our Fall Eventsarrow-up-right page.

-The Fundraising Journey of Young Ventures - Village Capital
+chevron-rightThe Fundraising Journey of Young Ventures - Village Capital hashtag

 We were very happy to have Village Capital join us for our last session of the 2024 Spring Cohort of the Fellowship program.
 With two great speakers, Heather Matranga, VP of Impact Investing, and Nathaly Botero, Innovations Manager, we went deep into the fundraising journey that young ventures and startups are on.
 We explored why debt and equity are not the only two solutions for funding and why a spectrum of capital needs to be developed to create impact.
-For more context and the article referenced during the session, please read - The Fundraising Journey, Impact Entrepreneur
+For more context and the article referenced during the session, please read - The Fundraising Journey, Impact Entrepreneurarrow-up-right

 Finally, Village Capital has a tool to help entrepreneurs understand the funding tools available to them.
 This is a very helpful learning tool you have access to and can explore.
 Village Capital developed the underlying framework over 10 years of training thousands of entrepreneurs and working with hundreds of investors across the world.
-Check out Abaca - Improving access to capital for impact-creating businesses
+Check out Abacaarrow-up-right - Improving access to capital for impact-creating businesses

-Doing an Impact Investing Deal - Morgan Lewis
+chevron-rightDoing an Impact Investing Deal - Morgan Lewishashtag

-Our partner and supporter Carl Valenstein of Morgan Lewis has been a long-time supporter of the program and previously hosted a deep dive with us on how to make an impact investing deal happen.
+Our partner and supporter Carl Valensteinarrow-up-right of Morgan Lewis has been a long-time supporter of the program and previously hosted a deep dive with us on how to make an impact investing deal happen.
 Carl will come back and give us another workshop on the topic in November as a skill session.
 Here is a great resource you can check out to learn more about an important part of Impact Investing, making the deal happen.

 Carl provides us with some great resources like: - Introduction to Key Legal and Financing Basics - Doing an Impact Investing Deal - An Investor’s Guide to Due Diligence in Early Stage Companies

-Check out the recording here
+Check out the recording herearrow-up-right

-Blended Finance and SDG Investing - UNDP
+chevron-rightBlended Finance and SDG Investing - UNDP hashtag

 As part of our Spring program we had a very useful deep dive into Blended Finance by a director at the UNDP’s Sustainable Finance Hub who works on public/private partnerships.
 Artak Melkonyan helped us to understand investing in the SDGs and the tools available for investors to explore this funding area.
-Check out the recording for more info.
+Check out the recording arrow-up-rightfor more info.

 The UNDP shared with us their training programs to help you access further information on this topic and to upskill yourself.
 Part of the United Nations Development Program's Sustainable Finance Hub, the SDG Finance Academy brings together trainings on a variety of important climate and blended finance issues.
-Check it out here We highly recommend the following two online courses which will take 1-2 hours to complete.
+Check it out herearrow-up-right We highly recommend the following two online courses which will take 1-2 hours to complete.
 If you complete either of those you will receive a certificate.

-Introduction to Impact Measurement & Management
+Introduction to Impact Measurement & Managementarrow-up-right

 and

-Unlocking Private Capita & SDG Assessment
+Unlocking Private Capita & SDG Assessmentarrow-up-right

 A number of you are in a moment of career pivoting or transition.
 We want to be a resource for you and are happy to connect and refer you wherever you would like.
 So please just drop a line.
 Also, we’ve started to put some resources together that might be of use - eg. job databases and guides that could help you.
 We’re building this resource with what is helpful so we’d love for you to share feedback, needs and material with us for future cohorts to benefit from.
-Check out our Google Drive for more.
+Check out our Google Drivearrow-up-right for more.

 Included in the drive are resources like